myquay/michael-mckenna.com/blog/content/post/2014/implementing-xml-rpc-services-in-asp-net-mvc.md

 ### Existing options

 There wasn't much in the way of MVC integration.
-The best library out there which I could find is [XML-RPC.NET](http://xml-rpc.net/) developed by [Charles Cook](http://www.cookcomputing.com/blog).
-Scott Hanselman has a [great write up on the topic](http://www.hanselman.com/blog/TheWeeklySourceCode55NotABlogALocalXMLRPCMetaWebLogEndpointThatLiesToWindowsLiveWriter.aspx) and he even mentions support with ASP.NET MVC 1.
+The best library out there which I could find is [XML-RPC.NET](https://github.com/marcosbozzani/xmlrpcnet) developed by [Charles Cook](https://github.com/charlescook).
+Scott Hanselman has a [great write up on the topic](https://www.hanselman.com/blog/TheWeeklySourceCode55NotABlogALocalXMLRPCMetaWebLogEndpointThatLiesToWindowsLiveWriter.aspx) and he even mentions support with ASP.NET MVC 1.

 > (Actually, as a curiosity back in the ASP.NET MVC 1.0 timeframe both Phil and I write XmlRpcRoutes and supporting samples just to see if it was possible.
 It is.)

-However this follow up post on Charles' website indicates that we just [hard code a route to the service](http://cookcomputing.com/blog/archives/Implementing%20an%20xml-rpc-service-with-asp-net-mvc).
+However this follow up post *(Blog post no longer available)* on Charles' website indicates that we just hard code a route to the service.

     using System.Web;
     using System.Web.Routing;